emmahng/Robotik-Projekt/README.md

 # "Hubbi's" construction

 The build of "Hubbi" went through trial and error stages.
-Eventually - through several iterations - we developed the final design of 'Hubbi'.
+Eventually - through several iterations - we developed the final design of "Hubbi".

 ## Design Considerations